 3) Include a list of emergency contact phone numbers for the area in which the well site is located.
 The emergency contact phone numbers must be prominently displayed at the well site during drilling, completion or alteration activities.

-Regional Emergency Contact Numbers and the counties they serve are attached in Appendix A. For detailed information on preparation of PPC Plans, one can refer to the Department’s technical guidance document, Guidelines for the Development and Implementation of Environmental Emergency Response Plans (document number 400-2200-).
+Regional Emergency Contact Numbers and the counties they serve are attached in Appendix A. For detailed information on preparation of PPC Plans, one can refer to the Department’s technical guidance document, Guidelines for the Development and Implementation of Environmental Emergency Response Plans (document number 400-2200-001).
+In addition, the Department also has prepared Oil & Gas industry-specific PPC Plan guidance in Chapter 4 of the Department’s Oil and Gas Operator’s Manual (document number 550-0300-001).

-In accordance with the control and disposal plan and/or PPC plan, the person1 responsible (Responsible Party) for a spill or release of a substance that creates a danger of pollution of the waters of the Commonwealth or damage to property (hereinafter “pollutional substance”) should take immediate action to:
+In accordance with the control and disposal plan and/or PPC plan, applicable law and regulations, the person responsible (Responsible Party) for a spill or release of a substance that creates a danger of pollution of the waters of the Commonwealth or damage to property (hereinafter “pollutional substance”) must take immediate action to:

 Cease the spill or release of the pollutional substance,